projUNN: efficient method for training deep networks with unitary matrices: Projected unitary networks

 \begin{restatable}[Low rank unitary projection]{theorem}{DirectProjection} Let $\mU$ be an $n \times n$ orthogonal/unitary matrix perturbed by $\mG_k$, a rank $k$ matrix.
 Then the projection onto the closest orthogonal/unitary matrix defined below can be performed in $O(k(n^2 + nk + k^2))$ steps.

-\end{restatable} To achieve this runtime, we perform the update above completely in an $O(k)$ subspace of the full vector space.
+\end{restatable} To achieve this runtime, we perform updates completely in an $O(k)$ subspace of the full vector space.
 The operation $(\mU + \mG_k)[(\mU + \mG_k)^\dagger (\mU + \mG_k)]^{-1/2}$ can be decomposed into a series of $O(k)$ matrix-vector operations and an eigendecomposition of a $2k \times 2k$ sub-matrix.
 The complete proof and details are deferred to \cref{app:deferred_proofs}.
 One limitation of the above is that the eigendecomposition and inversion of a low rank matrix can cause numerical instability after many update steps.
-We discuss this further in \cref{app:numerical_stability} where we also provide options for alleviating this instability.
-The \textsc{projUNN-T}, which we discuss next, does not require matrix inversion and is thus empirically more stable.
+We discuss this further in \cref{app:numerical_stability} where we also provide options to alleviate this instability. \textsc{projUNN-T}, which we discuss next, does not require matrix inversion and is thus empirically more stable.